 Other side effects from aspirin may include:

-• Stomach ulcers
+- Stomach ulcers

-• Reduced blood clotting
+- Reduced blood clotting

-• Blood in vomit or feces
+- Blood in vomit or feces

-• Reduced blood supply to the kidneys, which, if left untreated, may lead to kidney disease or failure
+- Reduced blood supply to the kidneys, which, if left untreated, may lead to kidney disease or failure

 Why Give Aspirin to Cats?

 Aspirin (acetylsalicylic acid) is one of many nonsteroidal anti-inflammatory drugs (NSAIDs) that helps to reduce inflammation and pain.
 In cats, aspirin is one of many pain medications utilized to help relieve chronic pain from arthritis, injuries, and even surgery.
+One of the biggest benefits of giving aspirin to cats is that it is much cheaper than other pain medications available on the market.

-Another benefit of giving aspirin to cats is that it has relatively few side effects when used correctly.
-The most common side effect is gastrointestinal upset, including vomiting and diarrhea.
 However, this is usually only seen when aspirin is given at high doses or for long periods of time.
 Although aspirin inhibits pain, it might not be for every cat in need.
 If you think your cat may be in pain, talk to your veterinarian about whether giving them aspirin is the right choice.

 How Much Aspirin Can You Give a Cat?

-How Often Can You Give Cats Aspirin?
+How Often Can you Give a Cat Aspirin?

 You can give a cat aspirin every 48-72 hours.
 However, it's important to talk to your veterinarian first, as aspirin can have side effects in cats.
 If you're giving your cat aspirin for pain relief, be sure to closely monitor them and stop if they show any signs of distress or if your cat's pain worsens.
 Aspirin is best utilized for short-term use.
 Long-term use can produce irreversible damage to your cat's organs.